JoinMarket-Org/joinmarket-clientserver/docs/INSTALL.md

     python setupall.py --develop

-The normal installation (`--daemon` or `--client-bitcoin`) would install the JoinMarket packages to the virtualenv's `site-packages` directory.
+The normal installation (`--daemon` or `--client-bitcoin`) would install the JoinMarket packages to the virtual environment's `site-packages` directory.
 This would mean any changes you make to the local code would not have effect until the packages are reinstalled.

 Using `--develop` causes a `.egg-link` file to be added to `site-packages` for each package.